 If you develop gestational diabetes your baby is more likely to be ‘big for its gestational age’Β because of excess glucose (sugar) crossing the placenta.
 The sooner the condition is detected and controlled, the lower the effect is likely to be on your pregnancy and baby’s health.

 The best protection against gestational diabetes is to follow the advice for blood sugar balance.
-This includes regular exercise and eating a healthy diet (and possibly medication, your maternity team will advise you on your individual needs).
+This includes regular exercise and eating a healthy diet, rich in vegetables, fruits, whole grains and polyunsaturated fats and low in saturated fats, refined grains, sugar and salt.
+The golden rules of blood sugar balancing:

 Diabetes UK also offer excellent advice on how to eat if you are at risk of developing or have been diagnosed with Gestational Diabetes.